Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

     AWS management and governance services are built to manage highly dynamic cloud resources at massive scale.

 +       Simplicity
-    AWS reduces complexity, offering a single control plane for customers to manage and govern their resources on AWS and on-premises.s
+    AWS reduces complexity, offering a single control plane for customers to manage and govern their resources on AWS and on-premises.

 +       Cost savings
     Customers can use AWS management and governance services to assess their resource utilization and identify ways to reduce costs.